RainMaker1707/LINFO2146/network_protocol/README.md

 ###### Flags
     Flags are stored on the second byte of the Header.\
+    You can add the Flags you want to use at the same time, flags constant are stored in flags.h.\

  - **PTC** Protocol: 0 if UDP, 1 if TCP.
 (TCP for V3)
  - **SYN** Synchronization: Used to engage a connection.